Wadanator/museum-system/RELIABILITY_CODE_REVIEW.md

 Verdict: real issue, but P3 by default.
 It can be treated as P2 only if dashboard availability is operationally critical.

-### P3 - Feedback Tracking Is Not Correlated To A Specific Command
+### P3 - Feedback Tracking Is Not Correlated To A Specific Command - NOT CRITICAL FOR NOW

 File: